This article tells you how to use the participants table to:

 review details about your participants and their card sorts

 segment results based on identifiers, URL tokens and question responses

-Participants who complete the card sort are automatically placed in the ‘included in results’ table, while those who don’t complete all tasks (or are rejected by our recruitment panel), are placed in the ‘excluded from results’ table.
+Participants who complete the card sort are automatically placed in the ‘included in results’ table.
+Those who don’t complete all tasks (or are rejected by our recruitment panel if you've used it), are placed in the ‘excluded from results’ table.

-Participants are automatically marked as 'abandoned' when they don't complete the card sort.
+Participants are automatically marked as 'abandoned' when they don't complete the card sort - this happens if they've exited out of the study or the study has timed out.
 By default, these participants are not included in your results.
 The same goes for participants who put every single card in one group, or who put each card in its own group.
 This is because it can skew your data and is usually an indicator that a participant is not fully engaged in the study.

 You can choose to exclude participants by selecting them with the checkbox, and clicking the “exclude selected participants” button.
 This will send them to the “excluded from results” table.